 The Rhode Island Naturalist is the bulletin of the Natural History Survey.
 Its purpose is to make information on the state’s natural history more widely available.
-Published twice yearly, in Spring and Fall, it is a place where academics, amateur naturalists, and students can publish their research and the history of natural history in Rhode Island can be memorialized.
-The focus of the Rhode Island Naturalist is scientific research papers or shorter research notes; however, it also includes histories, essays, reviews, and even poems, photographs, scientific illustration, and art.
+Published twice yearly, in spring and fall, it is a place where academics, amateur naturalists, and students can publish their research and the history of natural history in Rhode Island can be memorialized.
+The focus of the Rhode Island Naturalist is scientific research papers or shorter research notes; however, it also includes histories, essays, and reviews, biographies and even poems, photographs, scientific illustration, and art.

-Issues of the Rhode Island Naturalist are available in the Resource Library: use the keyword “Bulletin”.
+Issues of the Rhode Island Naturalist are available in the Resource Library, keyword “bulletin”.

 Submissions of all types are sought by the editors.
-Deadline for the Fall issue is June 1, deadline for the Spring is December 31.
-Articles on Rhode Island natural history are welcome, including:
+Deadline for the Fall issue is July 31, deadline for the Spring is January 31.
+Contributions on Rhode Island natural history are welcome, including:

 • Results from field research;